1nj3ct0rrr/ASCImage/ReadMe.md

 # ASCImage
 Hi, My name is Hesam and I come back with another interesting project!
-In this project I write a python script to convert images to ASCII text art!
+In this project I write a python script to convert images to ASCII text art

 We have 2 python scrip: **Image2Text.py** and **Image2Image.py**